Quick-Genius/E-Commerce-Follow-Along/README.md

 Send a GET request to the order endpoint using Postman or a browser.

 Verify that order details are returned as a response.

+# README - Milestone 27: My Orders Page
+### Overview
+In this milestone, we created a My Orders page for our frontend.
+This page fetches and displays all user orders by sending a GET request to the my-orders endpoint using the user’s email.

+### Learning Goals 🎯
+Implement a frontend page to display user orders.
+Send a request to retrieve order data from the backend.
+Integrate the My Orders page into the navbar for easy access.
+### Implementation Steps 📝
+Created a My Orders page.
+Sent a GET request to fetch user orders using their email.
+Displayed the retrieved orders on the page.
+Updated the navbar to include the My Orders page for better navigation.
+### Submission Guidelines 📥
+Code pushed to the GitHub repository.
+Repository is publicly accessible.
+README updated with milestone details.
+Repository link submitted as per guidelines.
+### 🚀 Milestone 27 completed successfully!

+# README - Milestone 28: Cancel Order Feature
+### Overview
+In this milestone, we enhanced the My Orders page by adding a Cancel Order button and implemented a backend endpoint to handle order cancellations.

+### Learning Goals 🎯
+Enable users to cancel placed orders.
+Implement order cancellation logic in the frontend and backend.
+Prevent the cancel button from appearing for already canceled orders.
+### Implementation Steps 📝
+Added a Cancel Order button for each order in the My Orders page.
+Ensured the button is hidden for already canceled orders.
+Created a backend endpoint to receive an order-id, find the order, update its status to canceled, and save the changes.
+### Submission Guidelines 📥
+Code pushed to the GitHub repository.
+Repository is publicly accessible.
+README updated with milestone details.
+Repository link submitted as per guidelines.
+### 🚀 Milestone 28 completed successfully!